erelsgl/indivisible-competitive-equilibrium/README.md

 By editing the code and re-running, you can see to what extent the non-existence is sensitive to changes in the budgets or preferences.

-The code for finding CE prices in the `competitive_equilibrium.py`:
+The main CE search functions are in the file `competitive_equilibrium.py`:

 * The function `find_equilibrium_prices` accepts preferences, budgets and allocations, and looks for a price-vector with which this allocation is a CE.
 The check is done using a linear program